White Sands Beach is typically deserted.

 The coast here tends to have a bit more seaweed than at the island's other beaches.

-White Sands Beach is a secluded 1.5-mile (2.4 km) stretch of coast on the southeast of Grand Turk.
+White Sands Beach is a secluded 1.5-mile (2.4 km) stretch of coast on southeast Grand Turk.
 The water here is very shallow with large amounts of seaweed, so it’s a poor location for swimming or snorkeling.
-For cruise ship visitors looking to explore on their own, it’s a 1 to 2-mile (1.5-3 km) walk down the beach from the Grand Turk Cruise Center.
+For cruise ship visitors looking to explore on their own, White Sands Beach is a one- to two-mile (1.5–3 km) walk down the beach from the Grand Turk Cruise Center.

 Exploring Grand Turk

-For those vacationing on Grand Turk on a cruise ship stopover or a day trip from Providenciales, exploring the island’s sights and attractions by rental car is our top recommended activity.
+For those vacationing on Grand Turk on a cruise ship stopover or a day trip from Providenciales, exploring the island’s sights and attractions by rental car is a top recommended activity.

 The undeveloped coasts, bluffs, and salinas near White Sands Beach are interesting places to discover.

-The adjacent Hawkes Nest Salina typically collects the greatest amount of crystallized salt of any of the disused salinas in the country, and can be a reflective sea of white at times.
+The adjacent Hawkes Nest Salina typically collects the greatest amount of crystallized salt of any of the disused salinas in the country.
+Sometimes, it appears as a reflective sea of white.

-To the south is Boaby Rock Point Beach, which hides the island’s finest shore snorkeling site.
+To the south is Boaby Rock Point Beach, which has the island’s finest shore snorkeling.

 Gun Hill